eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ## Philosophy

 Flexmi was originally developed as a quick and dirty way to type in EMF models without having to define an Xtext grammar or adhere to the rigid naming rules of XMI or HUTN.
+The name is a combination of the word "flexible" and the "XMI" acronym.

 ## Limitations